krishna-thapa/scala-play-demo/Overview.md

     - Have to be a distinct genre in the table

 -[ ] Use JSON data with NoSQL database
--[ ] Use of lagom for the micro-service archtecture
+-[ ] Use of lagom for the micro-service architecture -[ ] Update the version of Swagger to Open API 3.0.1